24Slides/laravel-saml2/README.md

 If you want to test it locally, you may use [ngrok](https://ngrok.com/).

-In case if you have a problem with URL creating in your application, you can overwrite host header in your nginx host config file by adding the following parameters:
+In case if you have a problem with URL creation in your application, you can overwrite host header in your nginx host config file by adding the following parameters:

 ```